HypothesisWorks/hypothesis/docs/examples.rst

 .. code:: python

     import unittest
-    from hypothesis import given, assume, settings
-    from collections import namedtuple
+    from hypothesis import given, assume, settings, strategies as st from collections import namedtuple
     import requests
     import os
     import random
     import time
     import math
-    from hypothesis.strategies import one_of, sampled_from, lists

     # These tests will be quite slow because we have to talk to an external
     # service.
 Also we'll put in a sleep between calls so as to not hammer it.